PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 <template v-slot:example-2-bad>

 The web browser communicates with the web application by sending HTTP requests to it.
-HTTP is built on top of TCP, which is transport protocol for sending small packages (messages) from one computer to another.
+HTTP is a protocol built on top of TCP, which is transport protocol for sending small packages (messages) from one computer to another.

 </template>
 <template v-slot:example-2-good>